Alternative Renewable Energy cost-effective and efficient

-And while there is another constraint that makes it attractive to use; a local economy of resource use is encouraged and, although his burning also produces CO2 (greenhouse effect), this CO2 is "effect 0" for a CO2 recently captured by the plants from which comes the biomass that will captured in a cycle of a few years.
+And while there is another constraint that makes it attractive to use; a local economy of resource use is encouraged and, although his burning also produces CO2 (greenhouse effect), this CO2 is “effect 0” for a CO2 recently captured by the plants from which comes the biomass that will be captured in a cycle of a few years.

-Biomass boilers have reduced their price in recent years and are no longer comparatively more expensive than conventional fuels, so the lowest cost fuel the extra cost of installation is recovered in a short period of time.
+Biomass boilers have reduced their price in recent years and are no longer comparatively more expensive than conventional fuels, so the lowest cost fuel the extra cost of installation is recovered in a short time.

 It consists of power generation using a solar kit connected directly to the electrical grid inside a house or building, this energy is self-consumed while generated by the solar photovoltaic kit.

-The only caveat is that our consumption must always be higher than the generation that we get with the solar kit, because otherwise we would be pouring energy into the conventional electricity grid; energy will not charge and without prior legalize we would not have the right to pour.
-Some investors incorporate a control not pour network, forcing the plant to produce maximum consumption that moment.
+The only caveat is that our consumption must always be higher than the generation that we get with the solar kit because otherwise we would be pouring energy into the conventional electricity grid; energy will not charge and without prior legalize we would not have the right to pour.
+Some investors incorporate a control not pour network, forcing the plant to produce maximum consumption at that moment.
 Thus the problem of waste is avoided, but clear is that the energy we are not self-consuming not produce a saving for us.